testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![Create Event Hubs Namespace blade with the East Asia Location selection highlighted.](media/create-event-hubs-blade-asia.png 'Create Namespace')

-26. Open Visual Studio to go back go the TransactionGenerator project.
+26. Open Visual Studio to go back to the TransactionGenerator project.

 27. Open the `appsettings.json` file once more.
 Paste your two new Event Hub connection strings into the values for `EVENT_HUB_2_CONNECTION_STRING` and `EVENT_HUB_3_CONNECTION_STRING`, respectively.